 CAD Blocks categories

-11 kb size:
+size: 11 kb

 category: universal design

-this diagram illustrates the ergonomic reach ranges for individuals in wheelchairs.
-It highlights the distinction between normal reach (1.00 meters) and extended reach (0.65 meters), for designing accessible spaces. description:
+description: this diagram illustrates the ergonomic reach ranges for individuals in wheelchairs.
+It highlights the distinction between normal reach (1.00 meters) and extended reach (0.65 meters), for designing accessible spaces.

-.dwg CAD - AutoCAD software file extension:
+file extension: .dwg CAD - AutoCAD software

 Ergonomic reach ranges for individuals in wheelchairs are essential considerations in inclusive design and barrier-free environments.
 These CAD model, also known as wheelchair accessibility ranges, provide precise data to optimize design solutions.
 The files include vital measurements, ensuring accurate placement of elements like controls, shelves, and other interactable surfaces.